JonWinkelman/dash_app_Acinetobacters/README.md

 #### Find HOGs of interest and select them at different phylogenetic levels
 ##### Select N0 node in tree to show info on selected HOG at NO level.
-- Here we have selected HOG N0.HOG0000651, which contains all genes that descended from the species represented by the N0 node on this tree, the last common ancestor of all organisms in this analysis.
+- Here we have selected HOG N0.HOG0000651, which contains all genes that descended from the an ancestral gene of astA and AstO (we'll call it AncAstA/O) of this ancestral species represented by represented by the N0 node on this tree, the last common ancestor of all organisms in this analysis.
-  These genes include AstAs and AstOs in acinetobacter.
+- In the lowere pane of the app, you can see a gene tree of all proteins in the selected HOG.
+Here AstA and AstO in Acinetobacter cluster away from non-Acinetobacter AstA genes.
 ![Logo](assets/N0.png)

 ##### Select N2 node in tree, LCA of all acinetobacters